riksantikvarieambetet/Generous-Interface-Fashion/README.md

 The project is a partnership between the National Heritage Board, the Nordic Museum, the Museums of World Cultures, the National Museum of Art, and Malmö Museums.

+Note that our prototype does not currently work in Internet Explorer and we're not likely to change that.
+The reason being we view the prototype as being a concept prototype and demonstrator (a minimum learnable product) rather than a pre-cursor to a operational product.

 ## Setup

 ```bash